-The test is performed if the ECT is less than 147°F and ECT and BTS are within 27°F of one another.
+The test is performed if the engine coolant temperature is less than 147°F and the ECT sensor and BTS are within 27°F of one another.
 The PCM measures how long it takes for the voltage to change from above 4 volts to less than 3 volts.